Clabb2029/slys-clara-debug-Java/Project02Eclipse/README.md

 # Analytics Projet

 Analytics allows to count the occurences of symptoms.
 All you need to do is fill the "symptoms.txt" file with symptoms and launch the programm.
+You will find the result in the "result.out" file.

 ## Technologies

-- Java
+- Java version 17.0.7

+## Project Version

+Version 1.0

 ## Authors